rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 - [ ] Add to or update the [shelf list](<https://emory.box.com/s/q5roxs9gnbm3xmn6q1x0xjecjbrypqxu>), including the pending tab if applicable
 - [ ] If material includes audiovisual material, complete [this Google Form](https://goo.gl/forms/0ci0HmF2QKUMKOTJ2)
 - [ ] If material includes born digital material, update the Digital Archives tab in the [shelf list](<https://emory.box.com/s/q5roxs9gnbm3xmn6q1x0xjecjbrypqxu>)
+- [ ] If there are websites related to the collection that we should track as part of our web archiving program, please complete this form.
 - [ ] [Flag](<https://emory.box.com/s/1rkqk1l8mozpu72p186c0r511m7vqyzd> "https://emory.box.com/s/1rkqk1l8mozpu72p186c0r511m7vqyzd") materials separated from the collection for cataloging and place on the appropriate range on Level 9
 - [ ] Move containers to permanent physical locations
 - [ ] Update [processing statistics spreadsheet](<https://emory.box.com/s/h6dx8ec5u7imivhe5rnnoz09qumr20ht>)
+- [ ] Update record in Accessioning Workflow Airtable base
 - [ ] Announce new collections or significant additions on the #collections Slack channel
 - [ ] Inform or request that curators inform donors and/or creators that new collections are now open